shieldgenerator7/DnD-Stories/Library/Class_RealityBender_DC20.md

 You can turn the tide of battles with a sudden rise of undead.

 You may spend 4 AP and 5 MP to target any amount of creatures that you can see within your Cast Range and that have died within your Spell Duration.
 You may then use your Raise the Dead feature on all of them at once.
-They have hp equal to your CM times 5.
+They have health equal to your CM times 5.

 ## Creature Wrangler